lasseebert/incremental_backup/README.md

 # incremental\_backup

-**Please note: This is the README as is should be.
-The application is not yet implemented**

 Creates incremental backups via ssh and rsync.

 ## Description

 incremental\_backup is a tool to easily create incremental backups to a local directory or to a remote server using ssh and rsync.

 The backup is by default performed every hour of a determined set of files and folders.
-The backup is easily restorable from every hour in the last day, every day in the last week, every week in the last month and every month in the past three months.
+The backup is easily restorable from every hour in the last day, every day in the last week, every week in the last month, every month in the past three months and every year forever.
 These default settings can be changed to suit your needs.

 ## Dependencies